apoorva-sriv/MonoUniversity/README.md

 12)Click on SHOP

-13)Click on all buy buttons, all buy buttons will change and indicate the item is bought for admin.
+13)Click on all buy buttons, all buy buttons will change and indicate the item is bought.

 14)Leave the SHOP.